How to Clean Your Garbage Disposal

 Remove Sludge Using Ice Cubes and Salt

-Once you have flushed the disposer yet there remains some really stubborn debris and sludge, your next move is to pour about 2 cups of ice cubes into the disposer.
+Once you have flushed the disposer yet there remains some really stubborn debris and sludge, your next move is to pour about 2 cups of clear ice cubes into the disposer.
 Once you have ice cubes in your garbage disposal unit, add a cup of rock salt.
 Now, open your cold water tap and turn on the disposer unit.
 The grinder on the unit will crush the ice cubes and rock salt mixture providing a rather abrasive mechanism to the mechanical agitation.
 It is like scrubbing the sludge and debris off your disposer’s inner surfaces with a brush.

 Alternatively, and for more stubborn debris and sludge, you may have to create vinegar ice cubes.
 Get your ice cube tray and fill these with distilled white vinegar.
 Put them into your freezer and allow to them to harden.
 Once they’re done, you can employ the same method as we have described above.

 There are essentially three reasons why you would want to run and crush ice cubes in the garbage disposal unit.
 First, the ice and rock salt combination will remove any debris from the disposer, making it clean.
-Second, it also sharpens the blades of your grinder since the relatively hard surfaces of ice and rock salt and act more like a whetstone.
+Second, it also sharpens the blades of your grinder since the relatively hard surfaces of ice and rock salt and acts more like a whetstone.
 Lastly, adding vinegar cubes will help remove unwanted odors from your disposer.